mbalazin/cse599c-17sp-tutorials/myria/MyriaWeb.md

 ```
 Also, notice how the query plans for the union, distinct operation is different from that of just diff!

+*Exercise: Find all users who follow someone and are followed by someone.*

 ## 4. User-defined functions